michaelabela/nginx-vod-module/README.md

 Mandatory fields:
 * `id` - a string that identifies the embedded captions.
 This will become the `INSTREAM-ID` field and must have one of the following values: `CC1`, `CC3`, `CC3`, `CC4`, or `SERVICEn`, where `n` is between 1 and 63.
+* `label` - a friendly string that indicates the language of the closed caption track.

+Optional fields:
 * `language` - a 3-letter (ISO-639-2) language code that indicates the language of the closed caption track.
-* `label` - a friendly string that indicates the language of the closed caption track.

 ### Security